jkimrey-tamu/jkimrey-tamu/README.md

 ## Work Experience

+### Assistant Director

+Enterprise Application Systems (EAS) - College Station, TX

+October 2024 to present

+Responsible for helping to establish and implement the overall strategy for software application development within the EAS.
+This includes overseeing 5 staff responsible for developing and maintaining software and databases that support the university's core administrative processes.
+Providing leadership, managing technical support, directing daily IT operations, and participating in strategic planning.
+Additionally, contributing to IT policy development, project management, and staff professional development.
+Play a key role in ensuring systems function correctly and meet institutional needs.

 ### Enterprise IT Technologist

-International Ocean Discovery Program (IODP) - College Station, TX March 2023 to Present
+International Ocean Discovery Program (IODP) - College Station, TX

+March 2023 to October 2024

 http://iodp.tamu.edu/

-Managing a team of 7 Developers that create and maintain applications for the Scientific Drilling community, and schedule Developers for application support onboard the ship.
+Managed a team of 7 Developers that created and maintained applications for the Scientific Drilling community, and scheduled Developers for application support onboard the Research Vessel JOIDES Resolution.
 Began implementing SCRUM principles with the team and department by setting up project boards in Trello with backlogs and task lists, and having daily stand-up meetings with Product Owners and Developers.
-Using SCRUM to develop the iRIS project which uses LabView and C# to collect input from drill rig, GPS, navigation, and other sensors into user interfaces for the Drilling, Operations, and Scientific teams onboard the JOIDES Resolution (JR).
-Also managing the Development team for the HyperScan project, which is extending our in-house Instrument Management System, written in LabView and C#, to control Hyperspectral image acquisition of half-round cores from expeditions.
+Used SCRUM to develop the iRIS project which uses LabView and C# to collect input from drill rig, GPS, navigation, and other sensors into user interfaces for the Drilling, Operations, and Scientific teams onboard the JOIDES Resolution.
+Managed the Development team for the HyperScan project, which extended the in-house Instrument Management System (IMS), written in LabView and C#, to control Hyperspectral image acquisition of half-round cores from expeditions.

-IODP operates the JOIDES Resolution, a deep sea Scientific Drilling vessel, and organizes expeditions year-round for scientific exploration under the sea floor.
+IODP operated the JOIDES Resolution, a deep sea Scientific Drilling vessel, and organized expeditions year-round for scientific exploration under the sea floor.

 ### IT Manager III

-Transportation Services - Texas A&M University - College Station, TX July 2019 to March 2023
+Transportation Services - Texas A&M University - College Station, TX

+July 2019 to March 2023

 https://transport.tamu.edu/

 Using Team Foundation Server (TFS) to manage 3 staff developers and 3 student developers using all aspects of Agile/Scrum development (product backlog, sprints, version control, change management, build definitions, release definitions) for our suite of internal and external web applications.

-### Sr. IT Professional I
+### Sr. IT Professional I / Software Application Developer I

-Transportation Services - Texas A&M University - College Station, TX January 2010 to July 2019
+Transportation Services - Texas A&M University - College Station, TX

+January 2010 to July 2019

 Using Team Foundation Server (TFS) to manage all aspects of Agile/Scrum development (product backlog, sprints, version control, change management, build definitions, release definitions) for transport.tamu.edu web site, bus routes web application, and departmental intranet.
 Working with operations manager to transition web architecture from tightly-coupled web page and file topology to load-balanced web servers with back-end file server.